How to Do Laundry Step by Step

 Empty pockets, close zippers, fasten hooks and tie strings.

 Pretreat any stains that may need it.
-Learn more with this step-by-step stain removal guide.
+Learn more with this laundry how-to stain removal guide.

 Washing heavily soiled athletic wear inside out will help soapy water reach the inside surface where sweat and odor get trapped.

 Another important part of how to wash clothes step by step is learning about the three ways to sort.
 Sort by color first, then consider fabric type and soil level until you have full loads of similar clothes.
 Check your item’s tag for any special needs that may affect sorting.
 Some materials, such as jeans or denim jackets have different washing instructions.